-This bit configures the output data in 4:2:2 mode.
+A bit that configures the output data in 4:2:2 mode.
 This mode can be used to reduce the number of data lines used from 24 down to 16 for applications using YUV, YCbCr, or YPbPr graphics signals.
-A timing diagram for this mode is shown in Figure 11.
+A timing diagram for this mode is shown in Figure 9.

-Recommended input and output configurations are shown in Table 39.
+Recommended input and output configurations are shown in Table XXXV.